openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api/patterns-python-api.rst

 4. Optional
 ++++++++++++++++++++++++++++++++++++++++
-``Optional`` is a bit tricky one.
-It allows to specify what node might be or might not present in the model.
-Under the hood the pattern will create 2 branches using ``Or``: one with the optional node present, another one without it.
-That's what it would look like visually with the ``Optional`` unfolding into 2 branches:
+``Optional`` is a bit tricky.
+It allows specifying whether a node might be present or absent in the model.
+Under the hood, the pattern will create two branches using ``Or``: one with the optional node present and another one without it.
+Here is what it would look like with the ``Optional`` unfolding into two branches:

 .. image:: ./../../../_static/images/optional.png

-The code would look as following for our model:
+The code for our model looks as follows:

 .. doxygensnippet:: docs/snippets/ov_patterns.py
    :language: python